BetterBOH/open-tender-skeleton/src/components/FavoriteButton/README.md

 | `item`            | `LineItemModel` | A raw item before it is a line item | `LineItemModel` |
 | `favoriteId`      | `number`        | ID of the favorite if is favorited  | `null`          |

-## Registering a custom `<FavoriteIcon />`
+## Registering a custom `<FavoriteButton />`

-The `RegistryLoader` will look for a component registered at `components.registry.FavoriteIcon` and expects the key `import` to return a function that uses dynamic import syntax.
+The `RegistryLoader` will look for a component registered at `components.registry.FavoriteButton` and expects the key `import` to return a function that uses dynamic import syntax.